5 The Uniform Distribution

 So…what do indicator functions have to do with uniform distributions?

 Let’s suppose we sample \(n\) iid data \(\{X_1,\ldots,X_n\}\) from a uniform distribution with lower bound 0 and upper bound \(\theta\), and our goal is to define a sufficient statistic for \(\theta\).
 Let’s work with the factorization criterion: \[ \mathcal{L}(\theta \vert \mathbf{x}) = g(\mathbf{x},\theta) \cdot h(\mathbf{x}) \,. \] The likelihood is \[ \mathcal{L}(\theta \vert \mathbf{x}) = \prod_{i=1}^n f_X(x_i \vert \theta) = \prod_{i=1}^n \frac{1}{\theta} = \frac{1}{\theta^n} \,. \] OK…no…wait, there are no data in this expression, so we cannot define a sufficient statistic.
-The way around this is to re-express the pdf as \[ f_X(x) = \frac{1}{\theta} \mathbb{I}_{x \in [0,\theta]} \] and to re-write the likelihood as \[ \mathcal{L}(\theta \vert \mathbf{x}) = \prod_{i=1}^n f_X(x_i \vert \theta) = \frac{1}{\theta^n} \prod_{i=1}^n \mathbb{I}_{x \in [0,\theta]} \,. \] A product of indicator functions will equal 1 if and only if all data lie in the domain \(x \in [0,\theta]\).
+The way around this is to re-express the pdf as \[ f_X(x) = \frac{1}{\theta} \mathbb{I}_{x \in [0,\theta]} \] and to rewrite the likelihood as \[ \mathcal{L}(\theta \vert \mathbf{x}) = \prod_{i=1}^n f_X(x_i \vert \theta) = \frac{1}{\theta^n} \prod_{i=1}^n \mathbb{I}_{x_i \in [0,\theta]} \,. \] A product of indicator functions will equal 1 if and only if all data lie in the domain \(x \in [0,\theta]\).
 This is equivalent to saying that \(\theta \geq X_{(n)}\), the order statistic representing the maximum observed datum.
 Thus \(X_{(n)}\) is a sufficient statistic for \(\theta\): we know \(\theta\) is greater than this statistic’s value, and none of the data aside from \(X_{(n)}\) provide any additional information about \(\theta\).

-The upshot: when the parameter \(\theta\) dictates (at least in part) the domain of a distribution, the sufficient statistics for \(\theta\) will be functions of an order statistic.
+The upshot: when the parameter \(\theta\) dictates (at least in part) the domain of a distribution, a sufficient statistic for \(\theta\) will be an order statistic (or one-to-one functions of an order statistic).

 When we first introduced the factorization criterion and sufficient statistics back in Chapter 3, we did it so that ultimately we could write down the minimum variance unbiased estimator (or MVUE).